Who Were the Original Pharisees?

 Falwell remains the leader of Liberty University in Virginia and a vocal proponent of the agenda of the Religious Right and Donald Trump.
 The two have become nearly synonymous in Falwell’s speeches and endorsements.
 In the runup to the 2018 Congressional elections he tweeted:

 Many of the supporters of the early Religious Right movement encouraged Christians to be more active in American politics.
 Their rationale was that if we wanted to maintain a nation built and managed according to Christian values, then Christians needed to take Christian values to the voting booths.
 Interestingly, Jerry Falwell Jr. seems to be countering this logic.
 Statements and tweets from the head of Liberty University suggest he believes we should separate Christian values from personal interests when it comes to politics and voting.
 And the priority in voting should be personal interests.
-This line of thinking is in direct opposition to the original intents of the Religious Right.
+This line of thinking is in direct opposition to the original intent of the Religious Right.

-In responding to critics to his endorsement of Donald Trump for President, Falwell stated, “I think they just need to read the teachings of Jesus more closely and stop trying to apply the teachings Jesus meant for personal every day life to the government.”
+In responding to critics to his endorsement of Donald Trump for President, Falwell stated, “I think they just need to read the teachings of Jesus more closely and stop trying to apply the teachings Jesus meant for personal everyday life to the government.”
 He went on to add, “I don’t think Jesus would have said, back when he was alive, to his disciples, ‘Only vote for the Roman emperor who is one of my followers.’”

 Later, in a tweet during the runup to the 2018 elections…

 I don’t agree with Falwell’s positions.
 I believe our faith and values should be prioritized in informing our votes and political philosophies.
 At the same time, there is nothing inherently wrong in believing that these things should be separated.
 What is wrong is presenting this line of thinking under the disguise of Christian leadership.
-Jesus said “seek first the Kingdom of God.”
+Jesus said, “seek first the Kingdom of God.”
 He did not say seek first the political power and victories and then seek the Kingdom of God.

 Falwell has demonstrated his continued role as a blind guide leading the blind.
 (This reference is from Matthew 15, another rebuke of the Pharisees.)
 He has linked support of Donald Trump to a Christian based position toward politics.
 As a figure consistently profiled as a leader among the Religious Right he has signaled where other Conservative Christians should place their own vote.
 That is how an endorsement works.